5 of the Best Beaches on the Gulf of Orosei

-Sardinia is one of the best destinations to head to for Italian villas, and with stunning views found around every corner, it is no surprise that people decide to come back year after year.
-The beaches, in particular, are some of the very best in the world, with some of the finest being found along the coastline of the Gulf of Orosei on the east coast of Sardinia.
-We’ve uncovered a few of our favourite beaches below to help you to plan your next trip to one of our villas in Sardinia.
+Sardinia is one of the best summer destinations in Italy, and with stunning views found around every corner, it is no surprise that people decide to come back year after year.
+The beaches, in particular, are some of the very best in the world, with many of the finest being found along the coastline of the Gulf of Orosei on the east coast of Sardinia.
+We’ve uncovered a few of our favourite beaches below to help you to plan your next trip to one of our holiday villas in Sardinia.

 Cala Goloritzè is a beautiful secluded beach, surrounded by a breath-taking rocky natural arch.
 Declared a UNESCO site in 1995, a visit here will certainly not disappoint.
 Although it is notoriously difficult to get to, the hour-long hike down to the beach is certainly worth it, arriving at a paradise of white stony sand and bright blue waters.
 This area is known as the most photogenic beach in Sardinia, and the clear waters make it a perfect place to spot the sea life on a snorkelling trip!
 Be sure to bring along a backpack with plenty of water and sun cream for your adventure trek to keep yourself hydrated and prevent the dreaded sunburn.
 The views from above are also just as stunning if you aren’t quite prepared for the trek and don’t want to miss out on the unparalleled views.